From working group to global company

 In the years following that, intensive research was conducted and the new nematode liquid-cultivation technique was further developed.
 This ultimately led to Prof. Ralf-Udo Ehlers, Dr Arne Peters and Tillmann Frank, who are now the three Managing Directors of the company, founding e-nema GmbH in 1997 to commercialise the results of scientific work and thereby contributing to making plant protection environmentally friendly.

 Since its foundation, e-nema GmbH has its headquarters in the northern German town of Schwentinental, which is situated very close to the university city of Kiel.
 The young company began producing on a laboratory scale in the tiniest of spaces using two small bioreactors and one larger bioreactor with a volume of 500 litres.
-Today e-nema GmbH is an successful medium-sized company with a variety of different bioreactors with a capacity ranging from 3 to 60,000 litres at its laboratory and production facilities.
+Today e-nema GmbH is an successful medium-sized company with a variety of bioreactors with different capacities at its laboratory and production facilities.

 Biological plant protection is still a core component of what is now a global company.
 It not only produces insect-pathogenic nematodes, but also a range of additional biological plant protection agents based on microorganisms.
 In addition, the company's cutting-edge technology at its production facilities is used to produce agents using biocatalysis, which can be used in a wide variety of areas such as the cosmetics and food industry.